-Featuring member interviews, news, and updates directly from the Emergency Nurses Association, the ENA Podcast provides monthly updates to all things emergency nursing.
+Featuring member interviews, news, and updates directly from the Emergency Nurses Association, the ENA Podcast features all things emergency nursing every month.
 This is your opportunity to tell us your story.
-Triumph, tragedy, lessons learned and/or mistakes avoided, the ENA Podcast is collecting your stand out events.
-Submit your podcast idea and be considered for the 2020 line up.SUBMIT: Podcast Proposal
+Triumph, tragedy, lessons learned and/or mistakes avoided, the ENA Podcast is collecting your stand-out events.
+Submit your podcast idea to be considered for the 2021 line up.SUBMIT: Podcast Proposal

 Accepting the invitation confirms your commitment to register for and attend the meeting.
-Presenters are provided a honorarium however are responsible for their own expenses.
+Presenters are provided an honorarium, but are responsible for their own expenses.

 |LATE MARCH||Notification emails sent for all submission types|

-Presentations offer the opportunity to exchange ideas, network and impact the quality of education for emergency nurses.
-Abstracts should reflect sound adult learning principles and the best thinking in the field, informed by theory, research and practice.
+Presenting at ENA's annual conference offers the opportunity to exchange ideas, network and impact the quality of education for emergency nurses.
+Educational abstracts should reflect sound adult learning principles and the best thinking in the field, informed by theory, research and practice.

 To deliver exceptional learning experiences, preference may be given to proposals that are positioned to deliver a mix of the following: